 Significant risks and uncertainties

-Boule is currently exposed to currency exchange risks. +/- 10 percent of the exchange rate USD/SEK affects the net sales by +/- SEK 20 million and net profit by +/- SEK 4 million.
-Boule is continuously working on operationally reducing the company’s exchange rate exposure.
+Boule is currently exposed to exchange rate changes.
+A change of +/- 10 percent in the USD/SEK exchange rate affects net sales by +/- SEK 20 million and operating profit by +/- SEK 4 million.
+Boule works constantly to reduce the Group’s currency exposure in its operations.

-A more detailed description of risks, risk management and related opportunities can be found in the 2020 Annual Report.
-The risks are considered unchanged from those described in the Annual Report, other than the update on the effects of Covid-19 presented below.
+A more detailed description of risks, risk management and related opportunities can be found on page 36 in the 2021 Annual Report.

 Boule Diagnostics AB (publ), corporate ID 556535-0252, is a Swedish limited liability company with its registered office in Stockholm.
 The address of the head office is Domnarvsgatan 4, SE-163 53 Spånga, Sweden.